Continuing Education Activity

 Dosing with CBD should begin at lower doses and titrate up to clinical levels.
 CBD administration is usually via oral preparation.

 For patients with Lennox-Gastaut Syndrome, the maximum dose is 20 mg/kg/day.
 In patients ages 2 years and older, the initial dose should be 2.5 mg/kg orally twice a day.
 If the patient has tolerated CBD for the week, increase the dose to 5 mg/kg twice a day.
-Maintenance dose is 10 to 20 mg/kg/day.
+The maintenance dose is 10 to 20 mg/kg/day.
 The dose can be increased by 2.5 mg/kg twice a day, every other day, as tolerated.
 For patients with Dravet syndrome, the maximum dose is 20 mg/kg/day, with a maintenance dose of 10 to 20 mg/kg/day.
 The dosing schedule is the same as that for patients with Lennox-Gastaut Syndrome.
-In patients who need a more rapid titration, they may gradually increase the dose every day.
+Patients who need a more rapid titration may gradually increase the dose every day.

 It is important to titrate slower in patients with hepatic impairment, as CBD can cause liver damage.
 In patients with mild (Child-Pugh A) hepatic impairment, the maximum dose is 20 mg/kg/day with a maintenance dose of 10 mg/kg/day.
 In patients with moderate (Child-Pugh B) hepatic impairment, the maximum dose is 10 mg/kg/day with a maintenance dose of 5 mg/kg/day.
 The starting dose for these patients should be 1.25 mg/kg twice daily.
 In patients with severe (Child-Pugh C) hepatic impairment, the maximum dose is 4 mg/kg/day with a maintenance dose of 2 mg/kg/day.
 The starting dose in these patients is 0.5 mg/kg twice daily.

-There are occasional reports of somnolence and sedation have been occasionally reported with CBD use.
+There are occasional reports of somnolence, and sedation has been occasionally reported with CBD use.
 These side effects may diminish over time and are more likely to be reported earlier in treatment.
-Doctors should be wary about prescribing CBD with other sedative medications such as benzodiazepines and opioids.
+Doctors should be wary about prescribing CBD with other sedative medications, such as benzodiazepines and opioids.
 Concomitant use of CBD with these sedative medications can result in severe respiratory depression.

-CBD use has shown a correlation with increased suicidal thoughts and/or behavior.
+CBD use may have an association with increased suicidal thoughts and/or behavior.
 When prescribing CBD, the physician should warn patients and parents/caregivers to watch for any unusual changes in mood or behaviors.
 Any changes in mood or behaviors require evaluation as to whether it results from other medications, CBD, or underlying illnesses.